Sanjay Ghodawat Group: History

-Ghodawat Group established Ghodawat Pan Masala Products in 1993 for the production of pan masala, marketed under the 'Star' brand name, which gained recognition in the Kolhapur and Sangli regions of Maharashtra.
-Over time, the company diversified into various sectors, including wind power, high-tech agriculture, chemicals, flexible packaging, edible oils, real estate, and Fast-moving consumer goods (FMCG).
-In a span of ten years since its inception, it reported a turnover of ₹3.25 billion (US$75 million).
+Ghodawat Group, established in 1993, expanded its business into various sectors such as wind energy, high-tech agriculture, chemicals, flexible packaging, edible oils, real estate, and Fast-Moving Consumer Goods (FMCG).
+Within ten years of its establishment, the company achieved a turnover of ₹3.25 billion (US$75 million)..

 In 2006, Ghodawat Group partnered with PVG group to set up STAR-PVG Exports and developed wind farms with over 50MW capacity in the states of Maharashtra, Karnataka, and Rajasthan, investing approximately ₹2 billion.

 In 2008, the Sanjay Ghodawat Group, via its subsidiary Ghodawat Industries, ventured into wind turbine manufacturing through a partnership with the energy technology firm American Superconductor Corporation (AMSC).
 In 2009, Ghodawat Energy Pvt Ltd completed the commissioning of the Ghodawat 1650 Prototype at the Kaledhone site in Satara district, Maharashtra, which has received approval from the Centre for Wind Energy Technology (C-WET) and is registered under the Clean Development Mechanism (CDM).

 In 2009, the group also expanded into the entertainment sector by collaborating with Percept Picture Company to produce a range of Hindi and Marathi Films, including Jail (2009) featuring Neil Nitin Mukesh, Carry On Pandu (2009), Bumm Bumm Bole (2010), and Jai Jai Maharashtra Maza (2012).

 In 2014, the company entered the FMCG sector with its edible oil business, subsequently expanding its product range to include atta, pulses, rice, salt, snacks, and beverages, among other items.

 In February 2018, the company divested a 250,000 sq ft property located in Embassy Golf Links Business Park, Bengaluru, for ₹350 crore ($54.5 million) to the investment firm The Xander Group.
 Ghodawat had initially acquired Embassy Golf Links Business Park in 2003.